-- Meaningful Name: As in "Rapid Eye Movement", a stage of sleeping.
+- Meaningful Name: As in "Rapid Eye Movement", a stage of sleep.

-- Mind Screw: Some of her back story, being that she's the rather human offspring of two beds.
+- Mind Screw: Some of her background, is that she's the rather human offspring of two beds.
 Thinking about that might make your head hurt.

 - Power Dyes Your Hair: In her Berserker form, her hair turns from white to lavender and her eyes turn pink.